zxw880507/snake-ts/README.md

 # SNAKE GAME

-SNAKE is an webapp game that allow user to control the moving direction of a snake and eat food to grow its length.
+SNAKE is a webapp game that allow user to control the moving direction of a snake and eat food to grow its length.
 App has been deployed to Netlify and can be found [here](https://snake-zxw.netlify.app/).

 ## Language & Framework